yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

 13. After the Health probe has updated.
 Select **Load balancing rules**.
 Choose +**Add** and complete the configuration as shown below followed by selecting **OK**.

     - Name: **HTTP**
-    - Leave the rest as defaults
+    - Leave the rest as defaults.

     ![Configuration completion for adding a load balancer rule.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image76.png "Add load balancing rule")